JohntheLi/Water-Extractor/README.md

 # Water-Extractor
-Device built to optimally remove drinkable water from the air
+Device built to efficiently remove drinkable water from the air.
+Received 2x Grand Prize award in physical sciences at the Dallas Regional Science and Engineering Fair and 1st place at the Texas State Science and Engineering Fair.
+Also received special award from the U.S. Navy.

 ## Introduction:
 Water is a necessity for life.
 However, imagine being stuck in the wilderness, without any clean water to drink from.
 This brings up the problem: How do you get a sustainable source of water in the outdoors that can be easily carried with you wherever you go?